ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 # NFC System Testing high level design
-Mitigate risks identified, to the product from an internal view to supporting releases, and from customer development and production risks.
+Mitigate risks identified, to the product from an internal view to supporting releases.
+Help customers develop a driver or a design, and reduce their production risks.
 In summary:
 - Architecture risks and Api breaks
 - Partner cannot NFC forum Certify
 - Partner driver has bugs